 Nousias et al.\cite{2017Nousias} respectively considered different types of micro-lenses and proposed a focused light field camera model that can adapt to multi-focus configurations.
 Liu et al. \cite{2020Liu} proposed the stepwise calibration of light field cameras, based on the plenoptic disc feature \cite{o2018calibrating}.
-They adopt the algorithm proposed by Fleischmann et al. \cite{fleischmann2014lens} to distingush the different types of micro-lenses.
+They adopt the algorithm proposed by Fleischmann et al. \cite{fleischmann2014lens} to distinguish the different types of micro-lenses.
 These methods take different configuration of micro-lenses as different intrinsic parameters, leading to a large number of parameters and makes the calibration more complex.

-For the generalized models which is suitable for multi-focus and unfocused light field, the state-of-the-art(SOTA) method was proposed by Mathieu et al. \cite{2022mathieu}.
-They proposed a blur aware light field camera model and calibration method, with the capacity of using blur information to improve calibration performance.
-However, their calibration can not decoupled the main lens and MLA, leading to a complexity.
-Earlierly, Zhang et al.\cite{zhang2018generic} introduced a generic multi-projection-center(MPC) model.
-However this method need the SAIs for the calibration leading to failure in simulating raw images directly.
+For generalized models applicable to both multi-focus and unfocused light field cameras, the state-of-the-art (SOTA) method was proposed by Labussière et al. \cite{2022mathieu}.
+They introduced a blur-aware light field camera model and calibration method that leverages blur information to improve calibration performance.
+However, although the blur scaling factor is theoretically constant, it must be calibrated per main-lens focusing distance, which adds complexity.
+Earlier, Zhang et al. \cite{zhang2018generic} presented a generic multi-projection-center (MPC) model.
+However, their method requires SAIs for calibration, which prevents direct simulation of raw images.

-When it comes to the simulation of light field, one classic method involves using commercial software to create scenes\cite{2016A,Michels2019CreatingRG,2022Sheng}.
-Labussi{\`e}re et al.\cite{labussiere2023blur} provided a plenoptic raw image simulator(PRISM) based on the blur information \cite{2022mathieu}.
-Although they do not rely on commercial software, model's complexity results in a relatively inefficient simulation.